JaneliaSciComp/Wavesurfer/README.md

 Wavesurfer started out as version 3 of Ephus, another electrophysiology package, largely authored by Vijay Iyer, with contributions by Tim O'Connor and others.
-Vijay was also the primary author of the DABS library, from which the code in +ws/+dabs/+ni was taken and of the MOST library, in +ws/+most.
+Vijay is also the primary author of the DABS library, from which the code in +ws/+dabs/+ni was taken, and of the MOST library, in +ws/+most.

 The original developer of Wavesurfer was Patrick Edson.